-There’s one calculation lenders love to do to determine that for home loans.
-It’s called loan to value.
+There’re one calculation lenders love to do to determine that for home loans.
+It’s called loan-to-value.
 Loan to value is calculated as the mortgage amount divided by the purchase price or market value of your home.
 For example, if you take out a $300,000 mortgage for a property you’re buying for $500,000, then the loan to value would be 60 percent ($300,000 / $500,000 = 60%).

 Fixed or Variable Mortgage Rates

-Variable mortgages initially tend to be priced lower than fixed rate.
+Variable mortgages initially tend to be priced lower than a fixed rate.
 However, that doesn’t mean things will remain that way.
-The pricing of variable rate mortgages is based on prime rate plus or minus a spread.
-For example, if prime rate were at 2.45 percent and your mortgage is prime less 0.50 percent, then your mortgage rate would be 1.95 percent.
+The pricing of variable-rate mortgages is based on the prime rate plus or minus a spread.
+For example, if the prime rate were at 2.45 percent and your mortgage is prime less 0.50 percent, then your mortgage rate would be 1.95 percent.

-With fixed mortgages your mortgage payment and rate are fixed or stay the same for the duration of your mortgage.
+With fixed mortgages, your mortgage payment and rate are fixed or stay the same for the duration of your mortgage.
 As such, mortgage lenders tend to charge a premium on the rate.
-If fixed rate mortgages are a lot more than variable rate, you’ll have to decide whether the premium of locking in is worth it or whether you’d be better off taking your chances with variable rate.
+If fixed-rate mortgages are a lot more than a variable rate, you’ll have to decide whether the premium of locking in is worth it or whether you’d be better off taking your chances with a variable rate.

 You don’t have to have a perfect credit score to qualify for a mortgage.
 Generally speaking, to qualify for the best mortgage rates, lenders want you to have a credit score of 680 or greater.
 When you have a credit score of at least 680, that’s considered good credit in the eyes of the lender.